hederson/hedersonboechat.com.br/src/content/blog/en/how-to-learn-fast.md

 tags: ["self awareness", "learning in public"]
 ---

-## The one Million-dollar question
+## Intro

-This is the million-dollar, or even more, question that everyone tries to answer and claim the prize.
-If you're skeptical like me, you know there is no one-size-fits-all answer.
-However, in the following text, I'll try to teach you some concepts that I've learned, which have helped me acquire new knowledge.
+I've always been curious about everything that seemed at least interesting.
+After several years of learning many new things just to satisfy my curiosity, I have discovered a few things that can help us learn fast.
+I'll try to teach you some concepts that I've learned, which have helped me acquire new knowledge.

 ## Chunks